 In December 2012, the Participating Manufacturers entered into a "term sheet" with 20 Settling States setting out terms for settlement of the NPM Adjustment for 2003 - 2012 and addressing the NPM Adjustment with respect to those states for future years.
 Certain of the non-settling states objected to the settlement.
-In March 2013, the arbitration panel entered a Stipulated Partial Settlement and Award which, among other things, overruled the objections of the non-settling states and directed the independent auditor to implement certain terms of the term sheet effective with the 2013 MSA payments.
+In March 2013, the arbitration panel entered a Stipulated Partial Settlement and Award which, among other things, overruled the objections of the non-settling states and directed the independent auditor to implement certain terms of the term sheet effective with the MSA payments for 2012 due April, 2013.
 In May 2013, two additional states joined the settlement and in June 2014, another two states joined the settlement.
-Several non-settling states are attempting to vacate the settlement award by filing state court actions.
-In Idaho, a trial court denied that state's motion to vacate, and the state appealed that denial.
+Several non-settling states filed motions in state courts attempting to vacate the settlement award.
+In Idaho, a trial court denied that state's motion to vacate, and the Idaho Supreme Court affirmed that denial.
 In Colorado, a trial court also denied that state's motion to vacate; Colorado did not appeal.
+Several of the other non-settling state challenges to the settlement have been dismissed by those states and the others are currently stayed or inactive.
 Although certain terms of the settlement were implemented by the independent auditor on April 15, 2013, no assurance can be given as to the ultimate outcome of the non-settling states' challenges.
 The parties have been working towards converting the "term sheet" into a final settlement agreement.

 As a result of the settlement, in the first nine months of 2013, Liggett recognized income of \$6,947.
 Liggett received credits of \$1,733 in April 2014 from these settling states related to the 2013 NPM Adjustment.
-The remaining NPM Adjustment accrual of \$25,809 at March 31, 2015 relates to the disputed amounts Liggett withheld from the non-settling states for 2004 - 2010, which may be subject to payment, with interest, if Liggett loses the disputes for those years.
+Liggett received additional credits of \$1,940 in April 2015 from these settling states related to the 2014 NPM Adjustment.
+The remaining NPM Adjustment accrual of \$25,809 at June 30, 2015 relates to the disputed amounts Liggett withheld from the non-settling states for 2004 - 2010, which may be subject to payment, with interest, if Liggett loses the disputes for those years.
 Approximately \$30,100 currently remains in the disputed payments accounts relating to the 2011, 2012, 2013 and 2014 NPM Adjustment dispute with the non-settling states.